 • Legal Compliance: Adhering to visa requirements, customs regulations, and international travel laws.

-• Environmental Stewardship: Practicing eco-friendly travel habits, such as minimizing waste, conserving water, and respecting wildlife and natural resources.
+• Environmental Stewardship: Practicing eco-friendly travel habits, such as minimizing waste, conserving Water, and respecting wildlife and natural resources.

 • Cultural Sensitivity: Being mindful of local customs, traditions, and social norms to foster mutual respect and understanding.